aridjayarecipes/cutesrecipes.web.app/content/post/1749-how-to-prepare-super-quick-homemade-carrot-raisin-pancake.md

 1. Yumm!
 Cut it up and serve and enjoy!

 Flip the pancake and cook for another minute or two on the other side, until cooked through.
 These carrot pancakes have a fan following.
-I first created these pancakes over thirty years ago I hope you&#39;ll enjoy these healthier pancakes!
+I first created these pancakes over thirty years ago I hope you'll enjoy these healthier pancakes!
 The carrots, raisins and nuts are well blended for a.
-And they&#39;ve got carrots in them…so they must be good for you, right??
+And they've got carrots in them…so they must be good for you, right??

 So that's going to wrap it up with this exceptional food carrot raisin pancake recipe.
 Thanks so much for reading.
 I am sure that you can make this at home.
 There's gonna be interesting food at home recipes coming up.
 Don't forget to save this page on your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!